TS SSC Exam Invigilator Duties & Instructions for 10th Class Board Exams

 General Instructions

-1. APPOINTMENT ORDER: The Invigilators for the Examination centres will be appointed by the respective District Educational Officers and in exigency by the Deputy Educational Officers/Mandal Educational Officers in consultation with the District Educational Officer.
-The Chief Superintendent should not appoint/change without informing the DEO.
-In all such cases they should be got approved by the DEO concerned in writing.
+1. APPOINTMENT ORDER: The Invigilators for the Examination centers will be appointed by the respective District Educational Officers and, in exigency, by the Deputy Educational Officers/Mandal Educational Officers in consultation with the District Educational Officer.

-2. REPORTING FOR DUTY: Invigilators should report to the Chief Superintendent (C.S) of the concerned Examination centre one day before the commencement of examination as per the instructions of the DEO and obtain the Photo Identification Cards duly signed by the Chief Superintendent or the Departmental Officer (D.O).
-He should attend the meeting convened by the C.S. without fail and receive necessary instructions for the orderly conduct of Examinations.
+2. REPORTING FOR DUTY: Invigilators should report to the Chief Superintendent (C.S) of the concerned Examination center one day before the commencement of the examination as per the instructions of the DEO and obtain the Photo Identification Cards duly signed by the Chief Superintendent or the Departmental Officer (D.O).
+He should attend the meeting convened by the C.S. without fail and receive instructions for the orderly conduct of Examinations.

 Under no circumstance s he /she shall leave the Chief Superintendent’s room with wrong question papers, and under no circumstances, he/she distribute wrong question papers to the candidates.
-If necessary they shall seek clarification from the

-Chief Superintendent in case of any doubts.
-The invigilator is totally held responsible for any of the above lapses if he/she does not follow the instructions.
+If necessary, they shall seek clarification from the Chief Superintendent in case of any doubts.
+If the invigilator does not follow the instructions, he/she is totally responsible for any of the above lapses.

 Because, the schools do not have equal strength and similarly the capacities of centres constituted are not uniform and jumbling is done by computer programming it is likely, but rarely, 4 to 5 students of the same school might be allotted continuously.

-6. CHECKING OF HALL TICKETS: a) The computerized hall tickets with scanned photo and signature of the candidate, Roll Number, Name, Father’s Name, Date of Birth, Subjects offered, Medium and Marks of identification of the candidate and the dates of examinations of the subjects offered by the candidate are being supplied to the candidates of all categories.
+6. CHECKING OF HALL TICKETS: a) The computerized hall tickets with scanned photo and signature of the candidate, Roll Number, Name, Father’s Name, Date of Birth, Subjects offered, Medium and Marks of identification of the candidate and the dates of examinations of the subjects provided by the candidate are being supplied to the candidates of all categories.

 7. Special Instructions On Issuing Question Papers To Candidates: (Private Once Failed):

 i .
-FIRST LANGUAGE PAPERS: Care should be taken in particular that on the day of First language Paper -I, Question paper of 01T of 40 Marks should not be issued for the candidate of Composite Course (03T of 60 marks) and vice-versa.
+FIRST LANGUAGE PAPERS: Care should be taken in particular that on the day of First Language Paper -I, a Question paper of 01T of 40 Marks should not be issued for the candidate of Composite Course (03T of 60 marks) and vice-versa.
 Similarly, the Question paper of 02T of 40 marks should not be issued to the candidates of 04S of 20 marks.

-2. Further, the Director of School Education, Hyderabad issued orders vide Rc.No.196/E1-1/2008, dt.
-09-06-2009 to all the District Educational Officers in the State and instructed to take effective steps to implement G.O.Ms.No.86 Edn., (SE-C&TBP) Dept., dt.02-07-2003 introducing three language formula effectively, without any deviation and no exemptions shall be given in the matter and also instructed to issue necessary instructions to all the schools under their control.
+2. Further, the Director of School Education, Hyderabad, issued orders vide Rc.
+No.196/E1-1/2008, dt.
+09-06-2009 to all the District Educational Officers in the State and instructed them to take effective steps to implement G.O.Ms.No.86 Edn., (SE-C&TBP) Dept., dt.02-07-2003, introducing the three-language formula effectively, without any deviation, and no exemptions shall be given in the matter.
+They were also instructed to issue necessary instructions to all the schools under their control.

-3. The Govt. has issued G.O.Ms.No.2, School Education (Prog.II) Dept., dt:26-08-2014 in addition to the G.O.Ms.No.17 dt:14 -05-2014 and issued orders with regard to the Opting English as Second Language for the students admitting in our State from other States.
+3. The Govt. has issued G.O.Ms.No.2, School Education (Prog.
+II) Dept., dt:26-08-2014 in addition to the G.O.Ms.No.17 dt:14 -05-2014 and issued orders about the Opting English as Second Language for the students admitting in our State from other States.

 iv.
 DISCREPANCY IN SUBJECT COMBINATION IN THE HALL TICKET OR NOMINAL ROLL: If any of the candidate(s) report that the subjects offered by him/her are not printed in the Hall-ticket or printed nominal roll, you must report the matter to the Chief Superintendent.